 What your company needs.

 For a small business, a direct marketing mail strategy is an excellent model to follow.
 Direct marketing means just that–sending a message directly to a prospect or customer who more than likely will make a purchase, based on collected data.

 Next, you will need a list of contacts that have a propensity to buy and tell them why your product is the right choice for them.
 You will need a copywriter that knows persuadable copywriting.

-Last you need creative marketing and advertising offers that your products were made for them.
-Direct marketing goals include a prospect to buy directly from a campaign, lead generation activities, and/or supporting your field selling activity.
+Last you need creative marketing and advertising offers about your products that were designed for all your prospects and customers.
+Develop a list of direct marketing goals that include prospects to buy directly from a designed campaign, from lead generation activities you build, and/or supporting your field selling activity and salespeople.

 As the sales trickle in, a customer-centric marketing strategy outline should be on your whiteboard, or at the minimum, in your head.
 If the customer-centric marketing strategy eludes you, here’s a smart start.

 For a new, or to reorganize a small business, a customer- centric marketing strategy means you have a goal to fulfill all the needs and wants each customer expects, with a passion to succeed, provide an extra step of service, and do it all with a smile.

 Stop and think for a bit about the block quote above.
 Then place a customer in your shoes.
 How would you react?

 How do you decide to purchase a product or service comparable in pricing and some resemblance of similarity?
 Was it price sensitive?
 Did it come in assorted colors?
 How was the service?
 After your purchase, what did you think about the customer service?